 - If needed request guidance from outside agencies.

 Pupils involved in incidents will be informed of sanctions carried out and staff associated with the pupils will also be informed.
+Any child that is considered to be bullying by a staff member will be referred to the Headteacher.
 The sanctions we may use are;

 - Withdrawal from playtime (which may involve writing a letter of apology).